SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

    </ a positive double value of 3.14159
    </ a string value of "hello"
    </ an (x, y) point at 3.0, 5.0
-   </ a movie called 'Ghostbusters', dir.
+   </ a movie called Ghostbusters, dir.
 Ivan Reitman
    </ Hello, Michael